Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Theory/20211002/index.md

  ### Mapping Multiple Traces of Immutability.
 Why?

- This comment was discussed further in an After Town Hall session of 22nd September 2021 entitled “*Mapping Multiple Traces of Immutability.
+ This comment was discussed further in an After Town Hall session hosted by Marta on 22nd September 2021 entitled “*Mapping Multiple Traces of Immutability.
 Why?*" and [recorded on YouTube](https://www.youtube.com/watch?v=EpZGPf9r_Hg”).

 ### Lack of extension